grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 [//]: # (### Fishing and grilling)

-The next morning they managed to motor out of the garbage patch to find a patch of clear sea stretching around them in an enormous circle out to the horizon that surrounded them.
+The next morning they managed to motor out of the garbage gyre to find a patch of clear sea stretching around them in an enormous circle out to the horizon.
 By the time the sun achieved a mid-morning altitude that sent the shadow of the _Prospect's_ sail charging out over the water at an angle from the boat, the sea had turned a bright shade of slate-blue.
-A long slow deep-ocean swell rose and fell all around the boat, giving the impression of passing through a landscape of low hills, though in a queasy way that the traveler feels like they might be standing still and the landscape is moving around them, rather than the conventional other way around.
+A long slow deep-ocean swell rose and fell all around, giving the impression of passing through a landscape of low hills, though in a queasy way that the traveler feels like they might be standing still and the landscape is moving around them, rather than the other way around.

-Even though it was bright daylight, they couldn't submerge, for the _Gnat_ lay on the deck of the _Prospect_, angled to one side by the rounded bottom and the weight of the water still in the bilge.
-Owen and Bastian had secured it to the deck with thick grimy straps of webbed cotton, winched tight as piano wires.
-And indeed, when the wind blew through the straps they hummed with droning tones cut up by the quick staccato of the straps twisting.
+Even though it was bright daylight, they could not submerge for the _Gnat_ lay on the deck of the _Prospect_, angled to one side by the rounded bottom and the weight of the water still in the bilge.
+Owen and Bastian had secured it to the deck with heavy rusted chains and thick grimy straps of webbed cotton, winched tight as piano wires.
+And indeed, when the wind blew through the straps and chains they hummed with droning tones cut up by the quick staccato of the straps twisting.
 On top of the drone from the straps came a number of high whistles as the wind found its way through the numerous holes in the split hull of the _Gnat_.

 All those whistling splits in the _Gnat's_ hull were the reason they could not submerge.
-The _Gnat_ was far too damaged from its brief dip below it's crush depth for them to repair it at sea.
+The _Gnat_ was far too damaged from its brief dip below its crush depth for them to repair it at sea.
 And so it rode on top of the _Prospect_ until they could put in somewhere where repairs could be attempted.

 Shakes spent quite a while on the _Prospect's_ deck that morning, going over the damage to his boat.
 It was beginning to look like the _Gnat_ might end up being more weld than plate --- if it even could be repaired.
 Even now, as the _Prospect_ rolled on a larger swell, water from the bilge would come streaming out of the _Gnat_ in long greasy lines where the hull was split.
 It was enough to bring tears to Shake's eyes.

 Hemi was far less upset about the damage to the _Gnat_, and instead found himself unusually jubilant.
 He had been through close calls before, but never before had he given up and been ready to die.
 He was glad to be out of the _Gnat_.
 And he was glad to be outside on the deck of the _Prospect_.
-Since they couldn't submerge without doing further damage to the _Gnat_ and they were going to be running on the surface through all the lovely daylight hours of this day, he decided some grilling was in order.
-He opened up the hatch to the cargo hold, and winched up the soot-covered black grill that had been made by cutting a steel drum in half and then welding legs on and hinges to make the top a lid.
+Since they couldn't submerge without doing further damage to the _Gnat_, and they were going to be running on the surface through all the lovely warm daylight hours, he decided some grilling was in order.
+He opened up the hatch to the cargo hold, and winched up the soot-covered black grill that had been made by cutting a steel drum in half and then welding legs on and installing hinges to make the top a lid.

-[//]: # (Maybe they haul a platform with a hanging swim ladder -- imply swimming for a future story -- up from the cargo hold, and have them mount it so they can stand over the water to fish, instead of dealing with the curve side of the hull.)
+From the cargo hold he also hauled up an rusting platform made of welded deck grating and cut tubes.
+Owen bolted this platform to the deck next to the sail.
+It allowed crew to get out past the curve of the _Prospect's_ hull and stand out over the water.
+From it hung a swim ladder that dipped down into the water below.

 Hemi lashed the grill to the deck of the _Prospect_ and spent the first hours of the morning burning down some very old and damp wood he found stashed in the cargo hold.
 Fortunately the breeze kept the fire hot enough that the dampness was quickly driven from the wood, and in a not-unreasonable amount of time Hemi had the grill bottom glowing with coals.

-With the grill hot, Hemi called down from the sail to stop the _Prospect_ and as they drifted Owen, Cassandra, and Bastian ran out some long poles from the sail and dropped lines into the sea, baited with sardines from a can they split open.
-It was not long before they had a strong mahi-mahi tearing at one of the lines, which Owen and Cassandra together managed to haul in until Hemi could heft the fish onto the deck from below and club it senseless with a borrowed wrench from Shakes.
+While Hemi was getting the grill hot Captain Percy stopped the _Prospect_ and as they drifted Owen, Cassandra, and Bastian stood on the platform and ran out some long poles to drop lines into the sea.
+They baited the lines with sardines from a can they split open.
+It was not long before they had a violent mahi-mahi tearing at one of the lines, which Owen and Cassandra together managed to haul in close enough for  Hemi to heft the huge fish onto the deck from below and club it senseless with a borrowed wrench from Shakes.

-Hemi cleaned the big fish, leaving a sparkling trail of sticky scales across the deck of the _Prospect_, and threw the head and tail and various viscera back over the side.
+Hemi cleaned the fish, leaving a sparkling trail of sticky scales across the deck of the _Prospect_, and threw the head and tail and various viscera back over the side.
 Big steaks of the meat went onto the grill and Hemi spread a rub of salt, lime juice, and red pepper flakes across it.
 The flesh browned and burned a little at the edges, and Hemi took the steaks off smoking and dropped them into bowls of rice that Owen brought up from the galley.

 The crew sat on the deck poking at their late breakfast with old bent forks and watched the water rise and fall around them.
 Drifting with the diesel engine shut down left the surface nearly silent, and no crew member felt like they needed to intrude upon that silence.
 For once neither the malevolent violence of nature, nor the chaotic violence of man was trying to do them in, and that made the food taste so much better, and the silence so much quieter.